collaborativebioinformatics/FedGX/README.md

 - Running local GWAS analysis with REGENIE on each site
 - Collecting summary statistics from all sites
 - Performing meta-analysis with GWAMA on the server

-> [!WARNING]
-> `jobs/fed_gwas/README.md` is referenced here in the previous draft but doesn't exist in this repo yet — add it, or point this section at wherever the federated job config actually lives.

 ### 8. Run the central GWAMA meta-analysis